Real Copy Trading Setup

 Step 4: What happens on the first trade

-The first time a matching trade fires on a newly created automation, Airavat runs a one-time on-chain authorization flow (automatic, no user intervention needed) that allows Polymarket’s exchange contracts to spend your trading collateral and transfer your position tokens during sells.
+The first time a matching trade fires on a newly created pod, Airavat runs a one-time on-chain authorization flow (automatic, no user intervention needed) that allows Polymarket’s exchange contracts to spend your trading collateral and transfer your position tokens during sells.
 The flow covers both the standard CLOB exchange and the Negative Risk exchange used by some markets.

 If your wallet holds USDC.e (the legacy Polygon USDC token) instead of native USDC, Airavat also wraps it 1:1 to pUSD on first use. pUSD is the trading collateral on Polymarket’s V2 contracts, and the wrap is one-direction only.